daenvil/MarkdownLabel/addons/markdownlabel/README.md

 ### Headers

-Godot doesn't support BBCode headers, but MarkdownLabel contains a basic implementation of headers.
+MarkdownLabel supports headers, although RichTextLabel doesn't.
 By default, a line defined as a header will have its font size scaled by a pre-defined amount.

 To define a line as a header, begin it with any number of consecutive hash symbols (#) and follow it with the title of your header.
 The number of hash symbols defines the level of the header.
 The maximum supported level is six..